Adobe Illustrator

 Inkscape (Windows/macOS/Linux)

 Adobe Illustrator is the industry-leading vector graphics creation tool for good reason.
-It has powerful, flexible tools that can meet almost anyone’s working requirements, and functions beautifully with other Adobe apps to provide a complete image creation workflow.
-The mobile apps sync flawlessly, and Adobe is constantly developing new features for the entire ecosystem.
+It has powerful, flexible tools that can meet almost anyone’s working requirements, and it functions beautifully with other Adobe apps to provide a complete image creation workflow.
+The mobile apps sync flawlessly, and Adobe is constantly developing new features for the entire Creative Cloud app family.

 OK, where do I start?
 I came to Illustrator from Macromedia Freehand (subsequently brought and killed off by Adobe).
 I use it regularly.
 And as I have stated, on many occasions, I hate it with a passion.